-Access and Inspection
+Access and inspection

-- 10. The Licensee shall permit a person authorised by Ofcom: - (a) to have access to the Radio Equipment; and - (b) to inspect this Licence and to inspect, examine and test the Radio Equipment;

-at any and all reasonable times or, when in the opinion of that person an urgent situation exists, at any time to ensure the Radio Equipment is being used in accordance with the terms of this Licence.
+- 13. The Licensee shall permit a person authorised by Ofcom: - (a) to have access to the Radio Equipment; and - (b) to inspect this Licence and to inspect, examine and test the Radio Equipment, at any and all reasonable times or, when in the opinion of that person an urgent situation exists, at any time, to ensure the Radio Equipment is being used in accordance with the terms of this Licence.

-Modification, Restriction and Closedown
+Modification, restriction and closedown

-- 11. A person authorised by Ofcom may require the Radio Equipment or any part thereof, to be modified or restricted in use, or temporarily or permanently closed down immediately if in the opinion of the person authorised by Ofcom: - (a) a breach of this Licence has occurred; and/or - (b) the use of the Radio Equipment is, or may be, causing or contributing to undue interference to the use of other authorised radio equipment. - 12.
-Ofcom may require any of the Radio Equipment to be modified or restricted in use, or temporarily closed down either immediately or on the expiry of such period as may be specified in the event of a national or local state of emergency being declared.
-Ofcom may only exercise this power after a written notice has been served on the Licensee or a general notice applicable to holders of a named class of licence has been published. - 13.
-The Licensee must ensure that all Radio Equipment is established, installed, modified and used only in accordance with the provisions specified in schedule 2 (EMF Licence Condition) of this Licence.
+- 14. Any person authorised by Ofcom may require the Radio Equipment or any part thereof, to be modified or restricted in use, or temporarily or permanently closed down immediately if in the opinion of the person authorised by Ofcom: - (a) a breach of a term of the Licence has occurred; and/or - (b) the use of the Radio Equipment is, or may be, causing or contributing to undue interference to the use of other authorised radio equipment. - 15.
+Ofcom may require any of Radio Equipment to be modified or restricted in use, or temporarily closed down either immediately or on the expiry of such period as may be specified in the event of a national or local state of emergency being declared.
+Ofcom may only exercise this power after a written notice has been served on the Licensee or a general notice applicable to holders of a named class of licence has been published.

-Geographical Boundaries
+Geographical boundaries